GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***
 * Which Stakeholder are relevant to the system and might impose requirements?
+* Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role, I must derive interface design from them.***
+* Which design level data / energy / material definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role, I must use these in interface design.***
 * Which functions need to be realized by HW?
 * Which functions will the system provide?